 When the house gets too warm in summer, homeowners Gabe Gelbart and Paul Rhoadzhagen simply move outdoors to one of the several small open-air rooms they've created to expand their living space.
 This alfresco dining area is just outside the kitchen; lit by the sun and cooled by the breeze, it consumes zero energy.
 More: How to easily create an eco-friendly landscape

 43 / 51

 Smart Outdoor Dining

 See more about this Idea House: One smart house

+This Idea House wraps around a pool courtyard and climbs a hill to capture beautiful hill views.
+Herbs and vegetables mix with ornamental plants in the front yard.
 The two-story veranda off the master suite was inspired by a similar feature at playwright Eugene O'Neill's Tao House in nearby Danville, Calif.

 Dress up a few lanterns with ribbon, add some sunny fabric, and your plain canvas umbrella is ready to party.